homeeondemand/react-native-mapbox-navigation/README.md

 Boolean that controls route simulation.
 Set this as `true` to auto navigate which is useful for testing or demo purposes.
 Defaults to `false`.

+#### `showsEndOfRouteFeedback`

+Boolean that controls showing End of route Feedback UI when the route controller arrives at the final destination.
+Defaults to `true.`

 #### `onLocationChange`

 Function that is called frequently during route navigation.
 It receives `latitude` and `longitude` as parameters that represent the current location during navigation.